-My guest on today's podcast is Joseph Pitzl.
-Joe is the founder of Pitzl Financial, an independent RIA based in the Minneapolis area that oversees nearly $270 million of assets for almost 270 client households.
+My guest on today's podcast is Tim Regan.
+Tim is the founder of PrairieView Wealth Partners, a hybrid advisory firm based in Orland Park, Illinois, that oversees $100 million in assets under management for 190 client households.

 What's unique about Tim, though, is how he leverages the independence he gained by transitioning from an insurance agency model to becoming a hybrid with Thrivent Advisor Network to focus his firm on faith-based planning and restructure his own back office by shifting it into a separate company that also partners with other financial advisory firms to offer them middle and back-office support as well.